 Kaplan CFP Pros and Cons

-• Performance Tracker: Kaplan’s courses come with a well designed performance tracker.
+• Performance Tracker: Kaplan’s courses come with a well-designed performance tracker.
 This will show you how well you’re doing in each area and tell you if you’re on track to pass the exam by your chosen date.
 Additionally, using this tool allows you to understand which areas you need to focus on.
 Consequently, you won’t fall behind as you move further through the course.

 Course Details

-Wiley CFP Features
+BIF CFP Features

-• 7 Weeks of Live Virtual Classes
+• Weeks of Comprehensive Virtual Classes

-• 850+ Test Bank Questions
+• Over 800+ Curated Test Bank Questions

-• 15+ Hours of On-Demand Video Lessons
+• Over a Dozen Hours of Engaging On-Demand Video Lectures

-• 2 Volume Study Guide
+• Comprehensive 2-Volume Study Guide

 Study Materials: